 We expect you will come to class every day.
 We do not take attendance, but in a class of this size we usually notice when someone is not here.
 Attending class helps enormously in learning physics and calculus.
-Class time is often used to (1) explain material from the textbook, (2) work on new problems not found in the textbook, (3) give hints on assignments, and (4) go over assigned problems.
-[Hint: Exam problems are sometimes remarkably similar to assigned problems and examples worked in class.]
+Class time is often used to (1) discuss new ideas, (2) work on example problems, (3) give hints on assignments, and (4) go over assigned problems.
 If you have to miss a class for any reason, professors generally appreciate it if you let them know why you will be missing, in advance if possible.